 - Once the sweet potato tang yuan have been cooked, they can be kept covered at room temperature for up to 24 hours.
 For longer storage, I would freeze the individual balls in a plastic freezer bag or an airtight container, then reboil them when ready to eat.

 - The reason I don't recommend storing them in the fridge is that these tang yuan tend to develop a weird waxy, hard texture when stored in the fridge.
 So eat within a day or freeze for best results.

 - Boiling time (as well as serving size) will vary based on the size of the sweet potato balls as well as how crowded they are when they're in the boiling water.
 Before you remove the tang yuan out of the water, do a quick doneness check by taking out one use a knife to cut it in half.
 Be sure the insides are cooked through before you take the rest of them out of the pot.

-- Peel the cooked sweet potatoes while still warm and mash until no chunks remain.
+- Peel cooked sweet potatoes while still warm and mash with a fork until no chunks remain.

-- In a bowl, knead mashed sweet potatoes and the tapioca starch together until smooth and pliable, and no longer sticky.* Add matcha powder
+- In a large bowl, knead all the dough ingredients together (sweet potato, tapioca starch and matcha powder) until smooth and pliable, and no longer sticky.

-- Meanwhile, boil a quart or two of water in a large pot.
+- Boil a quart or two of water in a large pot.
 Also, get a ice bath ready (such as a bowl of ice water)

-- Carefully drop the prepared balls into the boiling water.
+- Carefully drop the prepared Tang Yuan balls into the boiling water.
 If using a smaller pot, work in batches.

-- Once the tang yuan are done cooking they'll float towards the top.
-Once all are floating, use a sieve or tea strainer to pull them out of the water
+- Once the Tang Yuan are done cooking they'll float towards the top (takes about 5 minutes).
+Once done, use a sieve or tea strainer to pull them out of the water

-- Let the tang yuan cool fully (about 5 minutes) in the ice water.
+- Let the Tang Yuan cool fully in the ice water.